BDC Hamburger Icon

 Equipment Financing

-Equipment loans can be used to finance assets necessary for your business.
-Almost any tangible asset can be financed, including machinery, computer hardware, computer software, appliances and office furniture.
+Equipment loans can be used to finance assets that are necessary for your business.
+Almost any tangible asset can be financed, including machinery, computer hardware, appliances and office furniture.
 The equipment itself serves as collateral for the loan, with interest rates on BusinessLoans.com ranging from 8% to 25%.
 Many equipment loans also require a down payment of up to 20%.

 Terms

-Because it is an alternative lender, BusinessLoans.com’s marketplace can provide flexibility and support for your business at different growth stages.
+BusinessLoans.com isn’t a lender, but its marketplace can provide flexibility and support for your business at different growth stages.
 We like that even with a starting rate that’s competitive with those of other alternative lenders we evaluated, the total interest paid on a BusinessLoans.com loan may be lower in some cases.
-[Learn how to calculate loan payments.]

 Collateral